khiemnguyen712/Student-Management-REST-API-CRUD/README.md

-# Student Management RESTful API
+# RESTful API

-Built using **Spring Boot**, providing Create, Read, Update, Delete (CRUD) functionalities.
-The APP interacts with a MySQL database using Spring Data JPA and exposes endpoints using Spring Web.
-Errors are handled gracefully and thoroughly.
+Built using **Spring Boot**, providing Create, Read, Update, Delete (CRUD) functionalities on a MySQL database through the use of Spring Web and Spring Data JPA.

 ---

 ## Technologies Used

-- Spring Web (REST Controllers)
+- Spring Web
 - Spring Data JPA
 - MySQL